This post may contain affiliate links. Please read our disclosure policy.

 How To Make Shortbread Cookies

-These step-by-step photos and instructions help you visualize how to make a small batch of shortbread cookies.
+These photos and instructions help you visualize how to make a small batch of shortbread cookies.
 See the recipe box below for ingredient amounts and full recipe instructions.

 three balls of raw shortbread cookie dough on a baking sheet.